wjakob/nanobind/docs/api_core.rst

    Install a trampoline in an alias class to enable dispatching C++ virtual function calls to a Python implementation.
-Refer to the documentation on :ref:`trampolines <trampoline>` to see how this macro can be used.
+Refer to the documentation on :ref:`trampolines <trampolines>` to see how this macro can be used.

 .. c:macro:: NB_OVERRIDE(ret_type, base_type, func, ...)

    Dispatch the call to a Python method named ``"func"`` if it is overloaded on the Python side.
 The method should return a result of type ``ret_type``.
    Otherwise, call the C++ function ``base_type::func(...)``.
-Refer to the documentation on :ref:`trampolines <trampoline>` to see how this macro can be used.
+Refer to the documentation on :ref:`trampolines <trampolines>` to see how this macro can be used.

 .. c:macro:: NB_OVERRIDE_PURE(ret_type, base_type, func, ...)